 The Weber Smokey Fire includes a barrel-style construction that looks like a beer keg flipped on its side and a pellet hopper that runs along the rear of the grill.
 It foregoes the traditional chimney to blow smoke out the rear of the grill, resulting in a streamlined design that looks fantastic on the patio.

 There are stainless-steel grill grates and a heat deflector plate inside the grill.
-The deflector plate covers only an 8-inch space above the fire pot, leaving the grill exposed for smoking or searing.
+Unfortunately, the deflector plate covers only an 8-inch space above the fire pot, leaving the grill exposed for smoking or searing.

-When you invest more than $1,000 on a pellet grill, one of the most important considerations is the cooking space.
+When you invest more than $1,000 on a pellet grill, cooking space is one of the most important considerations.
 How much space does your grill have?

 The Weber SmokeFire provides the most grilling space.
 It has a dual grilling area of 672 square inches (432 on the bottom grate and 240 on the adjustable top rack).
 On the other hand, the Traeger boasts 572 square inches of dual grilling space (418 on the bottom grate and 154 on the top rack).

-Both grills can hold a complete 20-pound bag of pellets in the hopper, and they both include an easy unloading gate that allows you to empty the hopper if you wish to switch pellet flavors.
+Both grills can hold an entire 20-pound bag of pellets in the hopper, and they both include an easy unloading gate that allows you to empty the hopper if you wish to switch pellet flavors.

 Traeger pellets are available in pecan, apple, hickory, cherry, and mesquite flavors and cost $18.95 per 20-pound bag.
 They also offer a “signature mix” made from maple, hickory, and cherry.